vippsas/vipps-checkout/vipps-checkout-api.md

 {
   checkoutFrontendUrl, // Will be supplied from our create session endpoint
-    iFrameContainerId, // The id of the html element to contain the Checkout iFrame language; // Can be set to 'no' norwegian, or 'en' english.
-This is optional and will default to 'en' english if not specified token; // The token from create session endpoint that is specific to each checkout.
+    iFrameContainerId, // The id of the html element to contain the Checkout iFrame language; // Can be set to 'no' Norwegian, or 'en' english.
+This is optional and will default to 'en' English if not specified token; // The token from create session endpoint that is specific to each checkout.
 Optional when using token as queryParam flow as described below.
 }
 ```